 - The Age Discrimination in Employment Act of 1967

 - Rehabilitation Act of 1973 (Sections 501 & 505)

 EEOC Enforcement and Oversight:

-In conclusion, the EEOC enforces all of these laws above and provides oversight and coordination of all federal regulations, practices, and policies.
+The Equal Employment Opportunity Commission enforces all of these laws above and provides oversight and coordination of all federal regulations, practices, and policies.

 Related Terms: Employment Laws, ADA, EPA